Albert Adomah: Middlesbrough

 On 6 August 2013, Adomah was announced to be having a medical at Middlesbrough's Rockliffe Park training ground.
 On 8 August 2013 Adomah completed his move to Middlesbrough for an undisclosed fee believed to be in the region of £1,000,000.

-He was issued the number twenty-seven squad number worn last season by striker Scott McDonald who signed for Millwall.
+He was issued the number twenty-seven squad number.
 Adomah made his debut for Boro in their 1–0 victory over Charlton Athletic on 10 August 2013.

 Adomah scored his first goal for the club on 14 September 2013 in a 3–1 loss to Ipswich Town.
 He scored again on 5 October 2013 in a 4–1 home win over Yeovil Town and twice more on 19 October 2013 in a 3–2 defeat at Barnsley.
 A week after grabbing a brace against Barnsley, Adomah once again scored twice in a 4–0 victory over Doncaster Rovers.
 Adomah was nominated for the Championship's Player of the Month for October after several impressive performances and scoring 5 goals in 4 games.

-Adomah reached the play-off final after a 5–1 aggregate win over Brentford, including Adomah scoring in the semi final but they lost the decisive match 0–2 to Norwich City at Wembley Stadium in the Final.
+Adomah reached the play-off final after a 5–1 aggregate win over Brentford, including Adomah scoring in the semi-final but they lost the decisive match 2–0 to Norwich City at Wembley Stadium in the final.
 The following season, Adomah earned promotion as Middlesbrough finished runners-up in the EFL Championship.
 He played 2 games for Middlesbrough in the Premier League during the beginning of August 2016 prior to his move to Villa.

 Aston Villa

-Adomah signed for Aston Villa on transfer deadline day for an undisclosed fee, swapping directions with Adama Traoré who went the other way, 31 August 2016.
+On 31 August 2016, Adomah signed for Aston Villa on transfer deadline day for an undisclosed fee, swapping directions with Adama Traoré who went the other way.
 He scored his first goal for Aston Villa in a 3–1 win against Cardiff City on 26 November 2016.
 He scored two goals in a 2–2 draw at home against Preston North End.
 He enjoyed a good run of form as he was among the second best in terms of assists within the championship assisting 11 goals compared to Conor Hourihane's 14 assists in the 2016–17 EFL Championship season.

-During the 2017–18 Aston Villa F.C. season Adomah scored 15 goals, finishing the club's top scorer, to help Villa secure a play-off place and defeat his old side Middlesbrough in the two semi finals to reach the final, playing in the final, as Villa lost 1–0 to Fulham in the final and thus missed out on promotion to the Premier League.
+During the 2017–18 Aston Villa F.C. season Adomah scored 15 goals, finishing the club's top scorer, to help Villa secure a play-off place and defeat his old side Middlesbrough in the two semi-finals to reach the final, playing in the final, as Villa lost 1–0 to Fulham in the final and thus missed out on promotion to the Premier League.

+On 28 April 2019, after coming on as a substitute against Leeds United, Adomah was allowed to equalise unchallenged by the Leeds coach Marcelo Bielsa.
+This occurred following a large confrontation between the opposing sides, following Leeds continuing to play and score with Villa players wanting the ball out of play because of an injury.

 He was released by Aston Villa at the end of the 2018–19 season.